-5 great dogs in Square Enix videogamesWe pick out 5 memorable pooches in this mutts-read article
+5 great dogs in Square Enix videogamesWe pick out 5 powerful pooches in this mutts-read article!

 This website’s really going to the dogs.

 And you know what?
 We’re fine with that - dogs are awesome and we’ll take any excuse to talk about man’s best friend.

 Fortunately, videogames afford plenty of opportunity to do just that.
 Many games - Square Enix titles included - feature dogs in prominent roles.
 Sometimes they’re faithful companions, and sometimes they’re an obstacle to overcome, but we love them each and every one.

 You won’t find many videogame pooches as brave and loyal as this.

 Interceptor is the partner of FINAL FANTASY VI’s mysterious ninja Shadow.
 You’ll encounter the two a few times in the story, even having them join your party at some points.
 In battle, Shadow can call on Interceptor for devastatingly effective attacks.

 There are downsides to dog ownership though.
 It seems Interceptor has expensive tastes - at one point you’ll have to shell out a whopping 3000 gil to feed the greedy little gourmet.
 That’s like buying six phoenix downs!

 It’s worth it though, because Interceptor is a true hero.
 Perhaps his finest moment comes in the town of Thamasa.
 A sudden blaze breaks out in the middle of the night, and the young Relm is trapped inside a burning house.